-PURPOSE: To help ensure that children who are English Learners (ELs), including immigrant children and youth, attain English proficiency, develop high levels of academic attainment in English and meet the same State academic content and student achievement standards of non-EL children, and to assist LEAs/charter schools in building their capacity to establish, implement, and sustain language instructional educational programs and programs of students are eligible for funding.
+TYPE: Dollars TERM: Up to 27 months PURPOSE: To help ensure that children who are English Learners (ELs), including immigrant children and youth, attain English proficiency, develop high levels of academic attainment in English and meet the same State academic content and student achievement standards of non-EL children, and to assist LEAs/charter schools in building their capacity to establish, implement, and sustain language instructional educational programs and programs of English language development for EL children.
+ELIGIBILITY: LEAs/charter schools having a sufficient number of English Learner students are eligible for funding.
+The PRC 104 portion of the Title III Application in the NCCIP must be approved in order for the LEA/charter school to receive funding.
+Applications are due in June of each year FORMULA: Funds are allocated on the basis of an annual headcount of the LEA's/charter school's LEP students, including immigrant students and youth.
+Each eligible PSU receives an amount in the same proportion that the population of English learners in schools served by the eligible unit bears to the population of English learners in schools served by all eligible units in the State.